Nordix/metal3-clusterapi-docs/Support/Multitenancy/Multiple-Ironic-conductors/README.md

 __NOTE__: To clean up everything, you can run the `./cleanup.sh` script.

+# Multiple ironics setup with BMO

+In the version 2 of this experiment, we explore the possibility of adding BMO to the process.
+The steps are pretty straight-forward: compared to the ones we've already had, there're a couple of changes:
+- We need to populate BMO manifest for each of the nodes we have.
+- We no longer use the ironic client (`baremetal`) to connect to ironic, instead, we apply BMH manifests and let BMO handle the heavy works.
+- This time, the nodes will get to `available` state.

+## Steps
+We will still use all steps we listed in the previous section to configure ironic, sushy-tools and fake-ipa.
+The only exception is that as we no longer contact `ironic` directly, we no longer run the `create_and_inspect_nodes.py` script.
+Instead, we install BMO with `install-bmo.sh` script, and then run the `create_nodes.py` script, which will generate the manifest for each of the BMHs, apply it and wait for the bmh to be available.
+(The use of python is, again, to speed things up.
+Also due to limitation in resources, we don't want to apply all the BMH manifests at once).

+Now, if you open another terminal and run `kubectl -n metal3 get BMH --watch`, you will be able to observe how the BMHs are being created and inspected, a process that can be as well seen from running `watch baremetal node list`.
+Depending on how many nodes you choose and how fast your environment is, after a while, most/all of them should exist in ironic with state `available`.
+The states will also be available in the BMH objects.

+Just like before, all of the steps can be ran at once by running the `./Init-environment-v2.sh` script.
+This script also respects configuration in `config.sh`.

 # Requirements

 This study was conducted on a VM with the following specs: